Henry-Waswa/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 *    Do not display hidden files

 ### [9.
 To file, or not to file](./9-to_file_or_not_to_file)
-* Write a Bash script that gives you information about the holbertonschool file.
+* Write a Bash script that gives you information about the school file.

 **Requirements:**

 *    You must use if and, else (case is forbidden)
 *    Your Bash script should check if the file exists and print:
-*        if the file exists: holbertonschool file exists
+*        if the file exists: school file exists
-*        if the file does not exist: holbertonschool file does not exist
+*        if the file does not exist: school file does not exist
 *    If the file exists, print:
-*        if the file is empty: holbertonschool file is empty
+*        if the file is empty: school file is empty
-*        if the file is not empty: holbertonschool file is not empty
+*        if the file is not empty: school  file is not empty
-*        if the file is a regular file: holbertonschool is a regular file
+*        if the file is a regular file: school is a regular file
 *        if the file is not a regular file: (nothing)

 ### [10.
 FizzBuzz](./10-fizzbuzz)